NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 [broken](https://nixos.org/manual/nixpkgs/stable/#sec-standard-meta-attributes).
 8. The maintainer can now merge to the target branch.

 This procedure should not result in a failing channel build in the target branch at any point.
+In particular NixOS channel constituents are considered blocking and are an exception to the 7 day breakage rule.

 # Drawbacks